5 Ways To Decrease Head-Injury Risk In Youth Football

 League officials should ensure that all coaches are committed to teaching proper tackling techniques and coaches across the country are adopting tackling methods that are meant to keep players’ heads away from the impact.
 There are currently two popular techniques teaching football players to keep their heads out of the game:

-Rugby Style Tackling: Also dubbed the “Hawks Tackle,” this technique has gained popularity in the last couple years.
+Rugby Style Tackling: This technique has gained popularity in the last couple years.
 It calls for the tackler to keep his head to the side while driving his shoulder into the thigh or chest of the opponent.
 The style emulates tackles made by rugby players, and ex- Seahawks assistant head coach Rocky Seto says it is safer and more effective than traditional methods while still packing a wallop.

 Across the country, growing attention on concussions has led to numerous efforts aimed at protecting athletes.
 Adequate knowledge can help athletes better recognize the signs or symptoms of a concussion and understand the consequences of not reporting head injuries.